What Causes Acid Reflux In Elderly?

 Eating a large meal while resting on your back or leaning over at the waist is not recommended.
 Snacking at the end of the day.
 Eating certain foods, such as citrus fruits, tomatoes, chocolate, mint, garlic, onions, and spicy or fatty foods, can cause nausea and dizziness.
 Consuming certain beverages, such as alcoholic beverages, carbonated beverages, coffee, or tea.

-You might be interested: Which Ssris Are More Likely To Cause Falls In Elderly?
+You might be interested: What Is The Common Cause Of Pain In Elderly?

 Does water help acid reflux?